 - Beamish-Munro Hall at Queen’s University features sustainable construction methods such as high fly-ash concrete, triple-glazed windows, dimmable fluorescent lights and a grid-tied photovoltaic array.

 German developments that employ green building techniques include:

 - The Solarsiedlung (Solar Village) in Freiburg, Germany, which features energy-plus houses.

 - The Vauban development, also in Freiburg.

-- Houses designed by Baufritz, incorporating passive solar design, heavily insulated walls, triple-glaze doors and windows, non-toxic paints and finishes, summer shading, heat recovery ventilation, and greywater treatment systems.
+- Houses designed by Baufritz, incorporating passive solar design, heavily insulated walls, triple-glazed doors and windows, non-toxic paints and finishes, summer shading, heat recovery ventilation, and greywater treatment systems.

 Main article: Energy efficient buildings in India

 The Confederation of Indian Industry plays an active role in promoting sustainability in the Indian construction sector.
-There are many energy efficient buildings in India, situtated in a variety of climatic zones.
+There are many energy efficient buildings in India, situated in a variety of climatic zones.